Object-unital groupoid graded modules: Introduction

-A natural class of functors to study from a categorical perspective are the forgetful functors, which forgets parts of the structure.
-For instance $U\colon \grmod \to \rmod$ which is defined by forgetting the grading.
-This suggests a natural question: \begin{que} For which graded modules $M$ and for what properties $X$ do any of the following implications hold
+A natural class of functors to study from a categorical perspective are the forgetful functors, which simply forget parts of the structure.
+In this article, we study the {\it ungrading} functor $U \colon \grmod \to \rmod$ which is defined by forgetting the grading.
+More precisely, we wish to answer the following \begin{que} Suppose that $\G$ is a groupoid and $R$ is an object unital $\G$-graded ring.
+For which graded modules $M$ in $\grmod$ and for what properties $\mathcal{P}$ are either of the following two implications valid?

-\end{que} When $R$ is unital and $\G$ is a group, then Question \ref{thequestion} has been investigated for many different properties $X$ including: direct summand, free, finitely generated, finitely presented, projective, injective, essential, small and flat (see \cite[Sections I.2 -- I.3]{N82}).
-Many of these results have been extended to the category $\grmod$ when $R$ is a unital ring (see \cite{lundstrom2004,lundstrom2006}), and $\G$ is a groupoid.
-Also cohomological results related to the category $\grmod$ are given in \cite{Liliu, lundstrom2006} and more recently in \cite{NyOP22018}.
-The aim of this article is to establish these and other results in the context when $R$ is an {\it object unital} groupoid graded ring, which generalizes that concept of just being unital (see below).
+\end{que} When $R$ is unital and $\G$ is a group, then Question \ref{thequestion} has been investigated for many different properties $\mathcal{P}$ including: direct summand, free, finitely generated, finitely presented, projective, injective, essential, small and flat (see \cite[Sections I.2--I.3]{N82}).
+Several of these results have been extended to the case when $\G$ is a groupoid and $R$ is unital (see \cite{lundstrom2004,lundstrom2005,lundstrom2006}).
+The aim of this article is to establish these and other results in the non-unital situation.
+Here is a detailed outline of the article.